 In the last decade, the enterprise IT landscape has moved from large, monolithic applications towards lighter and more modular application architectures.
 Java EE was an enabler of the old way of creating enterprise apps, so it too needed to change with the times.
 Reinvention—including the advent of Quarkus—suggests a bright future ahead for enterprise Java.

 The newest release for Quarkus, version 1.3.0.Final, has arrived.
 Explore the newest changes and see how the Quarkus Java framework helps Java fit in with the cloud native world.
 Let’s take a closer look at the changelog and see what’s new.

 Java Framework Quarkus is designed to make Java fit for the cloud native age with Kubernetes and serverless.
 Quarkus 1.2.0, the second minor release following the major version, contains among other things a Vault Transit Secret Engine guide, support for .yml and support for both GraalVM 19.2.1 and 19.3.1.
 Let’s take a closer look.

 Quarkus has been on our Java radar since its inception, and for a good reason too.
 A recent update reveals that Quarkus is now compatible with the latest edition of Eclipse MicroProfile.
 Check in on the latest news and see what’s changed, and what the plans for the future are.
 Keep an eye out, because the newest edition of Quarkus is on its way and it could arrive any day now.

 Every Monday, we take a step back and look at all the cool stuff that went down during the previous week.
-Last week we took a close look at GraphQL and how it’s changing web querying, JuliaCon’s user survey results, and Quarkus in an interview with Alex Soto.
-There’s plenty more, too!
-Let’s take a look.
+Last week Quarkus 1.1.1.Final was released, a VS Code update added more features for Java and the winner of the Programming Language of the Year award was announced.
+Let’s take a closer look.